MilesLitteral/wraylib3d/README.md

     - in commandline: stack run/stack build

 ### How To Run The MapViewer or Demo
-First Download This .pk3 (In the future it will be replaced by an "AssetBundle" (MegaStore): https://github.com/patdohere/dockerfiles/raw/master/quakejs-stack/quakejs/base/baseq3/pak0.pk3
+First download this .pk3 (In the future it will be replaced by an "AssetBundle" (MegaStore): https://github.com/patdohere/dockerfiles/raw/master/quakejs-stack/quakejs/base/baseq3/pak0.pk3

 Place "pak0.pk3" in the root directory (./WRaylib3d)